Germany, France and Spain sign deal on European fighter jet | DW | 17.06.2019

 The fighter jet may yet include hybrid electric technologies, meaning the craft will be quieter, while also reducing its heat output, ensuring it will be more difficult to detect.

-The deal comes at a time when there is little military solidarity between Europe and the US, with President Donald Trump upsetting German officials last week with the announcement that the US will send upward of 1,000 troops to Poland.
-Trump said he knew where the forces would come from, namely Germany, causing a mixed reaction in Berlin.
-This allied with a lack of enthusiasm for the NATO alliance, has increased tensions between the two sides of the Atlantic.
+The deal comes at a time of fractious military solidarity between Europe and the US.
+President Donald Trump rattled German officials last week with the announcement that the US will send upward of 1,000 troops to Poland.
+Trump said he knew where the forces would come from, namely Germany, causing a mixed reaction in Berlin. .

-Official figures have not been released but the dpa news agency estimates it could cost a total of 100 billion euros ($112 billion).

 jsi/rt (dpa, Reuters, AFP, AP)